 If the defendant has been found guilty and the court has imposed a sentence, the defendant may file an appeal to the Pennsylvania Superior Court that challenges either sentencing or rulings made by the court.
 The Superior Court will not re-try the case; instead the appeal will identify the issues the convicted defendant believes were wrongly decided by the Court of Common Pleas, and the Superior Court will rule based on the trial record and the arguments presented by the defendant and the prosecution.
 The Superior Court has three locations: Philadelphia, Harrisburg, and Pittsburgh.

 Decisions of the Superior Court may be appealed to the Pennsylvania Supreme Court.
 The Supreme Court grants only a very small number of the many petitions for allowance of appeal that are submitted to it by defendants each year.

 A Lebanon County Criminal Defense Attorney Can Help

-When you're facing a criminal trial in Lebanon County, the ramifications can be severe and impact your life for years to come.
+When you're facing a criminal trial in Lebanon County, the ramifications can be severe and could impact your life for years to come.
 You want an attorney who can fight by your side and bring their years of experience to work on your behalf.
 Attorney Joseph D. Lento and the Lento Law Firm care passionately about their clients.
-They have many years of experience helping their clients achieve the best possible outcome.
+They have many years of experience helping their clients achieve the best possible outcome in criminal matters in Lebanon County and across Pennsylvania.
 If you or a loved one is facing criminal charges in Lebanon County, contact attorney Joseph D. Lento today at 888-535-3686 or reach us online.